Manage your account online:

 There's only one real way to experience our city and that's from the water.
 River access has increased significantly in the past decade, due in part to the efforts of the River Valley Alliance.

 The River Valley Alliance (RVA) is a not-for-profit organization with the vision of preserving, protecting and enhancing the capital region North Saskatchewan river valley park system.
-In November 2012, the RVA began a $90 million capital program that involved 18 initiatives including adding 74 km of new recreation trail, six docks or boat launches, a new pedestrian footbridge at Terwillegar Park and a new mechanized access funicular downtown Edmonton.
+Their work has included a $90 million capital program that involved 18 initiatives including adding 74 km of new recreation trail, six docks or boat launches, a new pedestrian footbridge at Terwillegar Park and a new mechanized access funicular downtown Edmonton.

 Water quality in the North Saskatchewan River at Edmonton is rated as good to excellent and has low nutrients, pathogens (i.e. bacteria) and other contaminants.
 Being a moving water source, the river doesn't have some of the same issues you might see at a lake or standing water source.

 Most of the river bottom is rock, gravel, sand or silt and the sediment has little to no odour.
 In contrast, many recreational lakes in Alberta typically have muddy bottoms which often have an odour due to decomposition of plants and other organic materials.
 As well, lake algal blooms can contribute to odour and aesthetic issues and lakes can house snail species which are the intermediate host for the dreaded swimmer's itch.